hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/rolling-upgrades.html.md

 af115865  f7b1ee08  api-server  0        stop     complete  07/26/17 18:04:30 UTC
 ```

-We can see that Nomad has successfully transitioned the group to running the
+Nomad has successfully transitioned the group to running the updated canary and
-updated canary and did so with no down time to our service by ensuring only two
+did so with no down time to our service by ensuring only two allocations were
-allocations were changed at a time and the newly placed allocations ran
+changed at a time and the newly placed allocations ran successfully.
+Had any of
-successfully.
-Had any of the newly placed allocations failed their health check,
+the newly placed allocations failed their health check, Nomad would have aborted
-Nomad would have aborted the deployment and stopped placing new allocations.
-If
+the deployment and stopped placing new allocations.
+If configured, Nomad can
-configured, Nomad can automatically revert back to the old job definition when
-the deployment fails.
+automatically revert back to the old job definition when the deployment fails.

 ## Auto Reverting on Failed Deployments